 Flora Plant butter is very similar to Lurpack in that it has a great buttery taste, but is spreadable straight from the fridge.
 Not having to leave it on the side or melt it before spreading on sandwiches makes this vegan butter really convenient to use.

 I can 100% recommend Flora Vegan Plant Butter and will not be going back to any other kind of spread.

 Flora Plant Butter is a fantastic alternative to dairy butter.
-Whilst this new product will undoubtably be loved by vegans, it’s actually great for anyone who’s looking to be kinder to the plant by reducing their carbon footprint without compromising on taste.
+Whilst this new product will undoubtedly be loved by vegans, it’s actually great for anyone who’s looking to be kinder to the planet by reducing their carbon footprint without compromising on taste.